aleix-cd/stock_pred/README.md

 ### 3. Exploratory Data Analysis

-Performed a complete EDA by visualizing the distributions, applying transformations and comparing the several features available with correlations matrices.
+Performed a complete EDA by visualizing the distributions, applying transformations and comparing the several features available with correlation matrices and scatter plots.

 ### 4. Statistical Checks

-- Heteroscedasticity:
+- <ins>Heteroscedasticity</ins>:

 `What you have in your data when the conditional variance is not constant, understanding conditional variance as the variability that you see in y (dependant variable) for each value of t (time period).`

 Given the nature of most of the variables in the dataset (stock prices, indexes and currency pairs), and after seeing the plots in the EDA section, we can confirm that most of the features are nonlinear and heteroscedastic.

-- Multicollinearity:
+- <ins>Multicollinearity</ins>:

 `Multicollinearity is given when two or more independent variables are highly correlated with one another in a regression model`.